Bloom-host/BloomDocs/docs/running_a_server/timings.md

 # **How to take a Timings Report**

-:::important
+:::warning Legacy guide
-The PaperMC team has decided to remove the Timings system and replace it with [Spark](/spark) in a future version.
+The Timings system is no longer available on current Paper and Purpur servers.
+Use [Spark](/spark) for current performance reports.
 Timings should be considered deprecated and no longer be used.

 Paper 1.21 builds will have the timings system disabled by default.